EndPointCorp/end-point-blog/2018/04/19/railsconf-2018-day-two.html.md

 ### Drop the Nots

 Laura says, “We often reach for denial or communicate in forms of negatives instead of answering directly.”
 Nots enable misunderstanding.
-Instead of denial or avoidance, answer directly and taking accountability can ultimately build a better long term relationship between those who are communicating.
+Instead of denial or avoidance, answering directly and taking accountability can ultimately build a better long term relationship between those who are communicating.

 Here are some examples of how we might use nots: